AlexMihai1804/AutoWatering/docs/FEATURES_FULL.md

 - Maintenance hooks - Daily, weekly, and monthly routines keep histories compact, validate stored data, and write fresh snapshots to NVS.
 Rain sensor and integration watchdogs attempt recovery automatically, and storage monitors trigger clean-ups when utilisation crosses thresholds.

 ## Limitations and Behaviour Notes
-- Compensation engines - Rain and temperature compensation APIs are available for integrators to adjust FAO-56 suggestions.
-Integrators who need those adjustments should call the relevant helpers after retrieving the FAO-56 suggestion.
+- Compensation engines - Rain and temperature compensation APIs are available for TIME and VOLUME watering modes only. **FAO-56 modes (Quality/Eco) do NOT use external compensation** because they already incorporate rain and temperature in their ET₀ calculations.
+Applying compensation on top of FAO-56 would result in double-counting.
 - Interval mode job creation - Interval profiles only control execution cadence; they do not schedule jobs on their own.
 Users must still create duration or volume tasks.
 - Master valve manual mode - When automatic master valve management is disabled, clients must open and close the master valve explicitly.
 Manual toggles are rejected while auto-management is enabled.
 - Watering history rotation - Automatic removal of very old watering history entries is scaffolded.
 Extremely full NVS partitions might require manual clean-up.